mariaelhoudaigui/PCB-Anomaly-Detection/README.md

   - **Missing Hole**: Missing or incomplete drill holes.
   - **Short**: Unintended connections between conductive paths.

-- **Batch Processing**: Efficiently process multiple PCB images in a single run, generating reports for entire datasets.
+- **Batch Processing**:The tool supports processing multiple PCB images at once, making it suitable for large-scale industrial environments.
+This feature allows users to run the detection on an entire dataset, saving time and resources.

-- **Exportable Results**: Save annotated images with bounding boxes and detailed defect logs for further analysis or reporting.
+- **Exportable Results**: Annotated images are generated with bounding boxes highlighting defects, along with detailed logs containing defect descriptions, making it easier to document, analyze, and report.

-- **High Accuracy**: Leverages a fine-tuned YOLOv8 Nano model trained for 100 epochs, achieving precise detection while maintaining computational efficiency.
+- **High Accuracy**: The model, based on YOLOv8 Nano, has been fine-tuned for 100 epochs, ensuring precise detection while maintaining computational efficiency.
+This lightweight version of YOLO is designed for use in industrial settings where quick and accurate results are essential.

----

 # **Technologies Used**: